Skip to main content

 • Dockerfile: multi-stage build, React frontend first, Python runtime second.

-• docker-compose.yml: local container topology with app plus Postgres.
+• docker-compose.yml: local container topology with app plus Postgres and Neo4j.

 • helm/news-dashboard: Kubernetes Deployment, Service, CronJob, Postgres StatefulSet, secrets, and storage.